 Quesadillas are best made fresh and eaten immediately right out of the skillet.
 If you have leftovers, store them in a plastic storage bag in the refrigerator for up to four days.

 Yes, although they are best when made and eaten immediately, you can make these crispy cheese quesadillas in advance and reheat them.
-To maintain their crispiness, it’s best to reheat them in a skillet over medium heat until warmed through, and the tortillas become crispy again.
+To maintain their crispiness, it’s best to reheat them in an air-fryer or skillet over medium heat until warmed through and the tortillas become crispy again.

 While cheese is a traditional ingredient in quesadillas, you can still make them without it.
-Substitute the cheese with mashed beans, avocado, or even a combination of sautéed vegetables as the filling.
+Refried beans, avocado, or mashed sautรฉed vegetables can be substituted.

-- I used six-inch tortillas for this recipe, and about one-third of a cup of cheese works best with them.
-If you use larger tortillas, you will probably want to add a bit more cheese.
+- I used six-inch tortillas for this recipe, and they hold about one-third of a cup of cheese.
+If you use larger tortillas, you will probably want to add a bit more.

-- If you are adding a protein or veggies to your cheese quesadilla, instead of only putting the cheese on one side, spread it all over the tortilla.
-Then once it melts a bit, add your meat or other add-ins on one side only and gently fold over the tortilla to the half-moon shape.
-This way, you will have the filling sandwiched between melted layers of cheese, and it won’t fall out when you try to flip it.
+- If you add a protein or veggies to your cheese quesadilla, spread the cheese all over the tortilla instead of only putting it on one side.
+Then once it melts, add your meat or other add-ins on one side and gently fold over the tortilla to the half-moon shape.
+This way, you will have the filling sandwiched between the melted layers, and it won’t fall out when you try to flip it.

-If you need more menu ideas or suggestions, check out this collection of Cinco de Mayo recipes or Mexican-inspired recipes.
+If you need more menu ideas or suggestions for recipes that can be made with tortillas, check out this collection of Cinco de Mayo recipes or Mexican-inspired recipes.

-Thank you so much for visiting Grits and Pinecones.
-I hope you come back soon!
+Thank you for visiting Grits and Pinecones, I hope you come back soon!

 Equipment